Bassett88/arkosR36S/Home.md

 fewt and the JelOS team for various assistance and great sources in [JelOS](https://github.com/JustEnoughLinuxOS/distribution/wiki) \
 [Anbernic](https://anbernic.com/) for providing hardware to developers like myself so I could release this OS on them \
 [GameForce](https://gameforce.fun/) for providing the Chi hardware to developers like myself so I could release this OS on it \
+[Powkiddy](https://powkiddy.com/) for providing rk3566 hardware to developers like myself so I could release this OS on it \
 npaladin2000 for donation of the RG351P device so I could release this OS on it \
 [RetroGameCorps](https://retrogamecorps.com/) for the youtube review \
 [Emulation Dojo](https://www.youtube.com/channel/UCsAO6HXaLZnfyv326c78gtQ) for youtube game play videos \